Damian-Mostert/express-mongo-login/readme.md

   //credentials
 },{
-  remember:true//if remember me it will use a cookie, if false or null, it will use session }) if(LoginAuth.error)
+  remember:true//if remember me it will use a cookie, if false or null, it will use session dontSanatize:true//if true it wont sanatize input, use with cuation

+  dontLockon:true//if true will disable lockon, use with cuation }) if(LoginAuth.error)
   //handle error